dedifferentiator/codecov-haskell/README.md

 codecov-haskell converts and sends Haskell projects hpc code coverage to [codecov.io](http://codecov.io/).

-At the moment, [Travis CI](https://travis-ci.org) has been tested, but codecov-haskell should be compatible with other CI services in the future.
+At the moment, [Travis CI](https://travis-ci.org) and [Circle CI](https://circleci.com) has been tested, but codecov-haskell should be compatible with other CI services in the future.

 <!-- At the moment, [Travis CI](https://travis-ci.org), [Circle -->
 <!-- CI](https://circleci.com) and [Jenkins CI](https://jenkins-ci.org) -->